Accelerating Asynchronous Federated Learning Convergence via Opportunistic Mobile Relaying: The General Case

 FedMobile can be easily extended to allow multiple upload (download) relay communications between any two consecutive server meetings.
 We will still have the upload (download) search interval, and FedMobile will simply pick the first $K$ qualified upload (download) relays to perform the upload (download) relay communications.
 The exact mechanisms of how uploading (downloading) is performed will be slightly changed to handle out-of-order information and avoid redundant information.
 Our convergence analysis still holds correctly for this generalized case, although the bound may become looser compared to the actual performance.

-Figure \ref{fig:CLUGMvsTime} illustrates the key ideas behind FedMobile.
-Figure \ref{fig:CLUGMvsTime}(a) plots hypothetical sequences of CLUs received by the server from a representative client between two consecutive server meetings.
+Fig. \ref{fig:CLUvsTime}, \ref{fig:GMvsTime} illustrate the key ideas behind FedMobile.
+Fig. \ref{fig:CLUvsTime} plots hypothetical sequences of CLUs received by the server from a representative client between two consecutive server meetings.
 The virtual sequence is the ideal case where each local stochastic gradient $g^t_i$ is uploaded to the server instantly after it is computed.
 Therefore, the received CLU curve is a steady staircase.
 In the vanilla asynchronous FL, the client uploads the CLU only when it meets the server.
 Therefore there is a big jump at the next server meeting time but it is all 0 before.
 FedMobile with at most one upload relaying allows some local stochastic gradient information to be received by the server earlier.
 The generalized FedMobile allows more CLUs to be relayed and received by the server at earlier time slots.
-One can imagine that when the system mobility level is very high, it becomes much easier for the client to find qualified relays that can quickly upload CLUs to the server at every time slot.
+One can imagine that when {$\rho$ is large enough}, it becomes much easier for the client to find qualified relays that can quickly upload CLUs to the server at every time slot.
 Therefore, the received CLU curve approaches that in the ideal case.
-Similarly, Figure \ref{fig:CLUGMvsTime}(b) plots the hypothetical sequence of the global models received by the client.
+Similarly, Fig. \ref{fig:GMvsTime} plots the hypothetical sequence of the global models received by the client.